psanan/website/README.md

 I go back and forth on whether it's good to do this, but it seems simple and life seems short, now.

+## Ideas

+* Move to Hugo (see stub of hugo site here already)
+* TIME post
+* PRiSM post (when done)
+* See other blog post ideas
+* Consolidate from windfarmmusic.wordpress.com.
+It's possible to export from the WordPress admin interface and [import into Pelican](https://docs.getpelican.com/en/4.2.0/importer.html>).
+* Collect favorite earlier trip reports (see summitpost records, too)